opendilab/Gobigger-Explore/README.md

 [en](https://github.com/opendilab/Gobigger-Explore/blob/main/README.md)/[中文](https://github.com/opendilab/Gobigger-Explore/blob/main/README_zh.md)

 GoBigger-Explore is the collection of baseline for GoBigger Multi-Agent Decision Intelligence [Challenge](https://www.datafountain.cn/competitions/549) in 2021.
 The baseline is based on [OpenDILab](https://github.com/opendilab/DI-engine) and aims to provide a simple entry-level method.
 Participants can build agents by extending the baseline method provided.
 In addition, Opendilab's modular structure allows participants to easily get started, and it provides a wealth of reinforcement learning algorithms for participants to use.
 This baseline is a good starting point, especially for entry-level researchers who are familiar with multi-agent decision AI problems.
-We will also add more fancy algorithms in this repo.
+We will also add more fancy algorithms to this repo.

 <p align="center"><img src="avatar/pr1.gif" alt="amazing balls" /></p>